 This combination made it possible to maintain the dimensions of the existing basins without having to carry out new civil works, guaranteeing water quality compatible with the reuse objective that Finagricola had set.

 Our team first realized an executive project to select the most reliable suppliers and equipment, and then provided the main critical items (DAF and MBR), fully supporting the client for other ancillaries procurements.

-After installation, we continued to supervise the commissioning activity until the full operation of the plant and final verification of the requested system output parameters.
+After installation, we continued to supervise the commissioning activity until the plant was fully operational and final verification of the requested system output parameters was carried out.